Pendleton Ward: Career

-Sometime during the fifth season of Adventure Time, Ward abruptly stepped down from running the show, explaining it was negatively affecting his "quality of life".
+Sometime during the fifth season of Adventure Time, Ward abruptly stepped down as showrunner, explaining it was negatively affecting his "quality of life".
 In the October 2, 2014 edition of the Rolling Stone magazine, Ward stated "I quit because it was driving me nuts".
 However, he continued to work as one of the show's writers and storyboard artists until the end of season six, and still served as an executive producer up until the series finale.
-In an interview with Indiewire prior to the debut of season seven, head writer Kent Osborne noted that Ward had stopped writing episode outlines at the beginning of season 7 but still looked over them and provided input.
+In an interview with IndieWire prior to the debut of season seven, head writer Kent Osborne noted that Ward had stopped writing episode outlines at the beginning of season 7 but still looked over them and provided input.

-In 2017, Ward was credited as "Story Consultant" for the current hard-cover adventure for the 5th Edition of Dungeons & Dragons, 'Tomb of Annihilation'.
+In 2017, Ward was credited as "Story Consultant" for the current hard-cover adventure for the 5th Edition of Dungeons & Dragons, "Tomb of Annihilation".

 In 2019, Card of Darkness, an Apple Arcade exclusive game, was released with Ward serving as art director.

-On March 16, 2020, a trailer was released for an adult animated Netflix original show, The Midnight Gospel, co-created by Ward and Duncan Trussell.
+On March 16, 2020, a trailer was released for the adult animated Netflix original show The Midnight Gospel, co-created by Ward and comedian Duncan Trussell.
 The plot reads, "Clancy is a space-caster who uses a multiverse simulator to interview beings living in other worlds."
 Eight episodes of the show were released on Netflix on April 20, 2020.

 In 2021, Ward was credited with special thanks in the Double Fine-developed video game Psychonauts 2.
-Allegedly, Ward created an animatic that expressed interest in having the opening of the game be about a pregnant Raz, this can be seen in game in the level "Hollis' Hot Streak" where players are made to shoot a pen at a sign that spells out "Ward".
+Allegedly, Ward created an animatic that expressed interest in having the opening of the game be about a pregnant Raz; this can be seen in-game in the level "Hollis' Hot Streak", where players are made to shoot a pen at a sign that spells out "Ward".

-At the inaugural Children's and Family Emmy Awards ceremony held in 2022, Ward received an Emmy for "Outstanding Directing for an Animated Program" (alongside Ako Castuera, Luis Grane, Elizabeth Ito, and Bob Logan).
+At the inaugural Children's and Family Emmy Awards ceremony held in 2022, Ward and colleagues received an Emmy for "Outstanding Directing for an Animated Program" (alongside Ako Castuera, Luis Grane, Elizabeth Ito, and Bob Logan) for their work in City of Ghosts.

+In November 2024, Adult Swim debuted the pilot of Mystery Cuddlers, co-created by Ward with Jack Pendarvis.

+In June 12, 2025, Adult Swim announced that Ward alongside Rebecca Sugar, Ian Jones-Quartey and Patrick McHale were developing a new animated special under the title "The Elephant" slated for a 2026 release.